mafifafm/pxt-microbit/docs/projects/spy/name-tag.md

 ### @explicitHints true

-## Turn your micro:bit into a digital name tag @unplugged
+## Turn your Ragga into a digital name tag @unplugged

-See your name in 💡 lights! 💡  Code the micro:bit to scroll your name across the screen.
+See your name in 💡 lights! 💡  Code the Ragga to scroll your name across the screen.

 ![Name scrolling on the LEDs](/static/mb/projects/name-tag/name-tag.gif)